-The pumpkin seed oil contains phytosterol, which prevents the conversion of testosterone to DHT and thus improves hair growth.
-A study comparing the effects of oral pumpkin on hair loss has shown an increase of hair count of 40% vs. 10% in the control group.
+Pumpkin seed oil contains phytosterol, which prevents the conversion of testosterone to DHT and, thus, improves hair growth.
+A study comparing the effects of oral pumpkin on hair loss has shown an increase in hair count of 40% vs. 10% in the control group.

-In one study, 88% of people that took oral capsaicin observed hair regrowth.
+In one study, 88% of oral capsaicin people observed hair regrowth.
 In another study, applying a topical serum similar in structure to capsaicin stimulated hair regrowth in 50% of users.

 Caffeine boosts cellular proliferation, counteracts the inhibitory effects of testosterone on hair growth, and extends the duration of the hair growth phase (anagen).

-Oral l-cysteine in combination with retinol was assessed to treat diffuse alopecia and resulted in enhanced hair density and anagen rate .
-Oral l-cysteine combined with histidine, copper, and zinc improved mean change in total hair count after 50 weeks in 24 people with androgenetic hair loss.
+Oral l-cysteine in combination with retinol was assessed to treat diffuse alopecia and resulted in enhanced hair density and anagen rate.
+Oral l-cysteine combined with histidine, copper, and zinc improved the mean change in total hair count after 50 weeks in 24 people with androgenetic hair loss.

 Epigallocatechin gallate (EGCG) stimulates human hair growth via its proliferative effect on the hair follicle.
 It was also found to block the activity of 5α reductase activity that converts testosterone to DHT.

 Rosemary leaf oil is a natural plant extract that stimulates hair regrowth and promotes a healthy scalp and thicker hair.
-It helps to Improve blood circulation and vascularity to the scalp, which helps the regeneration of follicles, a similar effect shown by minoxidil.
+It helps improve blood circulation and vascularity to the scalp, which allows the regeneration of follicles, a similar effect shown by minoxidil.

-Rich in phytosterols, pygeum bark blocks DHT's effect on hair follicles to enhance hair growth in women and men with genetic androgenetic hair loss.
+Rich in phytosterols, pygeum bark blocks DHT's effect on hair follicles, enhancing hair growth in women and men with genetic androgenetic hair loss.

 Broccoli is rich in antioxidants that reduce free radical damage to the scalp.
 B vitamins in broccoli extract can help reduce stress, a factor that can contribute to hair loss.

-Tomato fruit powder contains lycopene that plays a significant role in improving blood flow and helping cell restoration in the scalp, improving hair health.
+Tomato fruit powder contains lycopene, which plays a significant role in improving blood flow and helping cell restoration in the scalp, improving hair health.